ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 Here's the thing: I'm the type of person who gets genuinely excited about optimizing systems.
 I'll spend hours refactoring code just to make it more elegant.
 The Planck tapped into that same part of my brain in a way my 60% boards never could.

 With standard layouts, customization feels like rearranging furniture in a house someone else designed.
-You're mostly just remapping a few existing keys—maybe swapping Caps Lock for Control, or putting media controls under a function layer.
+You're mostly just remapping a few existing keys—maybe swapping Caps Lock for Control, swapping modifier positions to accommodate macOS vs Windows, or putting media controls under a function layer.
 It's useful, but it's not *creative*.
 There's no real *need* to rethink where Backspace goes because its default location, while arguably suboptimal, is okay.

 The Planck, on the other hand, is a blank canvas with insane constraints.

 Every key placement becomes a deliberate choice.
 Where do you put Enter when there's no dedicated place for it?
 Do you give up easy access to `'"` to put it on the home row, or do you move it down to share a key with Shift?
-What are the timing settings that allow Shift and Enter to share a key seamlessly for how I personally type?
+What are the timing settings that allow Shift and Enter to share a key seamlessly for how I personally type so I'm not constantly sending incomplete messages?
 Or maybe we should leave Shift alone and Enter could be a thumb key?
 Each decision cascades into others, creating this intricate web of interdependent choices.

 Every iteration felt like solving a design problem.
 I'd identify a pain point—say, I couldn't find underscore reliably, or I was having trouble accessing `Cmd+[` to un-indent code—then experiment with different solutions.
 Each solution would work for a while, then reveal new problems that needed solving.